studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## To know

 - WordPress Front-end (not the React Front-end, but the admin front-end part) redirect to the the wp-admin.
 You can delete the template_redirect action hook inner the functions.php if you don't want that.

+- The WordPress admin panel is still on v3.
+Some elements of the admin are useless.